 Not taking medicines or taking them wrong can lead to disease flares and joint damage, says Maria Suarez-Almazor, MD, PhD, chief of the section of rheumatology at MD Anderson Cancer Center in Houston. “[Inflammatory forms of arthritis like] RA progress slowly, so it can be difficult for patients to realize they are damaging themselves when they stop medications,” she says.

 It can also cloud the picture for doctors, says Dr. Bruce.
 “When people aren’t doing as well as we think they should be, we assume it’s because the drug isn’t working; oftentimes it’s because the drug isn’t being taken properly.”

-On the flip side are people who feel so much better they don’t see a reason to keep taking the medicines.
+They Want to Wean Off the Drugs: Some people who feel so much better they don’t see a reason to keep taking the medicines.
 “Patients may be able to wean off medications or take lower doses, but that is a conversation they need to have with their physician.
 About half of people flare when they stop biologics,” says Dr. Suarez-Almazor.

 Working with your doctor to make decisions about your treatment will put you more in control.
 Talk about your worries with your doctor and be sure to go over the pros and cons of the medicines.
 Then together you can decide what’s best for you.
 Being part of the decision will help you stick with the decisions you made.

 Dr. Suarez-Almazor agrees.
 “If you’re concerned a drug may not be useful or you’ve heard about a bad outcome in a friend or relative or on the Internet, bring it up with your physician,” she says.
 “Everything has a price … there’s always risk with the medications you take.
 But you might have more risks from not taking the medication, because your disease can also hurt you.”